bnotech/PCP-client-netmaui-SDK/CONTRIBUTING.md

 ## Running the demo projects

-- In order to test that the SDK still works after your changes assure that you run both demo projects with Objetive-C or Swift.
+- In order to test that the SDK still works after your changes assure that you run the demo project.

 ### Setup the demo projects

-- Both demo projects include certain identifiers that need to be set on your end to run them successfully.
+- The demo project includes certain identifiers that need to be set on your end to run it successfully.
 These `String` values are prefixed with 'YOUR_' and can be replaced during testing.
 - Make sure that you do not(!) commit those values since that would leak your secrets and they would be part of the Git history when pushed.

 Thank you for your contributions!